dreamcatchme/documentation-markdown/iota-basics/0.1/networks/the-spamnet.md

 The Spamnet is a Tangle operated by the IOTA Foundation for developers to test the throughput of the current IRI version.
 This is enables developers from the community and the IOTA Foundation to test the latest IRI and view its ability to handle load.

 The Foundation hosts nodes which are open to API calls and requests.
-We aslo provide nodes that are able to provide peering (UDP) to those wanting to run their own nodes.
+We also provide nodes that are able to provide peering (UDP) to those wanting to run their own nodes.

 ## Configuration